 You should check your rabbits’ front teeth every week.
 They should be creamy white, smooth except for a vertical line down the centre of the top ones, and end in a neat chisel-shaped bite.
 Consult your vet immediately if you have any concerns – he or she can smooth off any sharp spurs and, in some cases, trim front teeth that have become too long.
 (Never attempt to trim them yourself.)

 ‘You can only see your rabbits’ front teeth, but vets can check the back ones, too,’ says Richard.
-‘If they suspect any problems they will briefly anaesthetise your pet so they can open the mouth wider, and take X-rays to check for damage in the jaw.
+‘If they suspect any problems, they will briefly anaesthetise your pet so they can open the mouth wider, and take X-rays to check for damage in the jaw.
 You don’t need to clean your rabbits’ teeth, but they do need a little day-to-day help with dental health.
 Give your bunnies something extra to chew to help them wear their teeth down naturally.
-Small, fresh branches from fruit trees (such as those suggested here) are ideal, but a daily diet of hay and greens is the best way to keep teeth healthy.’
+Small, fresh branches from fruit trees are ideal, but a daily diet of hay and greens is the best way to keep teeth healthy.’